-represents an approach for measuring risk or "Global Exposure" based on Value-at-Risk or VaR, which is a measure of the maximum potential loss of a Portfolio that can arise at a given confidence level over a specific time period under normal market conditions.
+VaR represents an approach for measuring risk or "Global Exposure" based on Value-at-Risk or VaR, which is a measure of the maximum potential loss of a Portfolio that can arise at a given confidence level over a specific time period under normal market conditions.
 Depending on which VaR approach is suitable for a Portfolio, VaR may be expressed in absolute terms as a percentage of the Portfolio assets or in relative terms, where the VaR of the Portfolio is divided by the VaR of its relevant benchmark, generating a ratio known as relative VaR.
 Under the UCITS Regulations, VaR is measured at 99% level of confidence over 1 month horizon;

-Valuation Point

-means with respect to:
+Valuation Point means with respect to:

-- (i) transferable securities and listed FDI, such time on a Business Day which reflects the close of business on the markets relevant to such assets and liabilities; - collective investment schemes, the time of publication of the NAV by the relevant (ii) collective investment scheme; and - (iii) OTC FDI and portfolio management techniques, the close of business of the relevant Business Day;
+(i) transferable securities and listed FDI, such time on a Business Day which reflects the close of business on the markets relevant to such assets and liabilities;

-or such other time as the Directors may determine in respect of a Portfolio from time to time and notify to Shareholders.
+(ii) collective investment schemes, the time of publication of the NAV by the relevant collective investment scheme; and or such other time as the Directors may determine in respect of a Portfolio from time to time and notify to Shareholders.